 If an agency is reviewed for renewal of registration and the panel cannot accept an online site visit, EQAR will maintain the agency’s registration as fully valid beyond the usual deadlines if the site visit is delayed for that reason.

 We aim to extend and update this list during the coming weeks.

 If you have additional questions, doubts or uncertainties about EQAR registration and ESG compliance, please contact us.

 - The EQAR General Assembly was scheduled for 4 May 2020, in conjunction with a BFUG meeting.
-The BFUG will take place online/virtually on 25 June 2020, and the EQAR General Assembly in the morning of 26 June.
+It was rescheduled and took place virtually, as did the BFUG, on 26 June.

 - ASHE envisaged to host the DEQAR CONNECT workshop for QA agencies in May 2020 in Zagreb.
 A kick-off webinar was held on Monday, 11 May 2020, instead as an additional activity; the workshop is postponed.

 - CIMEA planned to host the DEQAR CONNECT workshop for ENIC-NARICs in May 2020 in Roma.
 An additional webinar was held on 18 May 2020; the workshop is postponed.